-We recognise that staff anxiety around child protection can undermine good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process.
+We recognise that staff anxiety around child protection can compromise good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process.

-In this school any individual can contact the designated safeguarding lead (DSL) if they have concerns about a young person.
+In this school any individual can contact the Designated Safeguarding Lead (DSL) or the Deputy if they have concerns about a young person.

-DSL is Matthew Greenhalgh and the deputy DSLs are Diana Cross and Anne-Marie Kennedy.
-There is a nominated governor, Jenny Ibbs, who will receive reports of allegations against the headteacher and act on the behalf of the governing body
+DSL is Matthew Greenhalgh and the Deputy DSL are Anne-Marie Kennedy and Diana Cross.
+There is a nominated safeguarding governor, Corinne Nevitt, who will take leadership responsibility for safeguarding.
+The Chair of Governors Brian Larbey will receive reports of allegations against the headteacher and act on the behalf of the governing body